OUR CLUB OWNERS

 |

-Haven Chuck Starovasnik started playing bridge in 1971.
+Bridge Haven CLUB MANAGER Chuck Starovasnik started playing bridge in 1971.
 He and his wife saw a 13-week course offered by Channel 9.
 They took the course and started playing bridge.
 Over time, his wife gave up the game, but Chuck continued and became a director in 1982.
 He is an ACBL Silver Life Master and an ACBL accredited bridge teacher.
 He currently enjoyed teaching and running bridge games on different cruise ships.
 This has taken him to Europe, South American, Hawaii, Alaska, etc. “Bridge has been very good to me.
 I am lucky to have bridge in my life”.
 George Hawley started Bridge Haven in 1993, and Chuck took over in 1998.
 Bridge Haven has had several different locations.
 The club is currently located in Hazelwood, MO. at interstate 270 and N. Lindbergh.
-The club has a wide variety of different bridge games, novice games, team games, stratified pairs, pot luck dinners, and of course bridge lessons.
-Bridge Haven could not function without the many directors that help Chuck keep the games alive and well.

 |